benjamink/ansible-helloworld/ansible_workflow.md

 ### Install Ansible

 The easiest way to get stable Ansible is to use [Homebrew](http://brew.sh/).
-Simply install Ansible with the following:
+Install Homebrew, then simply install Ansible with the following:

     $ brew install ansible

-When finished the following command should work:
+When finished the following command should work as follows (version number may differ):

     $ ansible --version
-    ansible 2.0.1.0
+    ansible 2.0.0.2
-      config file = /Users/jdoe/.ansible.cfg
+      config file = /Users/$USER/.ansible.cfg
       configured module search path = Default w/o overrides

 ### Install Vagrant